What Is Gut Barrier Support, Who May Benefit, and Who Should Be Cautious

 • sensitivity to certain foods

-often find it helpful to understand gut barrier regulation.
+Often find it helpful to understand gut barrier regulation.
 Research shows that altered intestinal permeability and epithelial signaling are frequently discussed in the context of functional digestive symptoms, even in the absence of structural disease (Bischoff et al., 2014).

 This does not mean a diagnosis of “leaky gut,” but it does suggest that barrier signaling and microbiome balance may be relevant areas of learning.